Ultimate Spider-Man (2024): "The Paper" (#7–12)

-Now friends, Harry Osborn introduces Peter Parker to Dr. Otto Octavius who tells Harry and Peter that their suits are based on Stark/Stane designs and run on the same network, along with Iron Lad - Tony Stark.
+Now friends, Harry Osborn introduces Peter Parker to Dr. Otto Octavius who tells Harry and Peter that their suits are based on Stark/Stane designs and run on the same network, along with Iron Lad — Tony Stark.
 Meanwhile, the Kingpin and his assistant James Wesley meet with Kingpin's lieutenants Black Cat, Kraven the Hunter, Mister Negative, Mole Man, and Mysterio and discussing the issue with vigilantes Spider-Man and Green Goblin interrupting their plans.
 J. Jonah Jameson and Ben Parker launch "The Paper" including their investigation into the different crimes being stopped by Spider-Man and Green Goblin while using former co-worker Robbie Robertson as their inside person.
 Elsewhere, Otto offers Spider-Man and Green Goblin a way to free themselves from Stark/Stane, only for the pair to be ambushed by Black Cat.
 During the fight, Black Cat is blasted off the building by Green Goblin and is loaded into an ambulance.
 Jameson and Ben meet with Wesley in an attempt to arrange a negotiation with his boss.
 Then they speak to Gwen Stacy-Osborn about how Stark/Stane was sold off cheap.
 Later that night while having dinner with Peter's family, Ben speaks to MJ about their meeting with Gwen.
 Two days later, Harry visits "The Paper" and advises Ben and Jameson not to write the Osborn story.
 He does cave in on the identity of those who actually killed Harry's parents and Ben's wife while giving them a USB drive about it.
 Under Harry's advice, they write out the story under the alias of "Ben Reilly" as they begin to run it.
 After brainwashing some people at the bank into attacking Spider-Man, Mister Negative tells Wilson Fisk and his fellow lieutenants about it as Black Cat recuperates in a wheelchair.
-After Mysterio is told by Walter that he has not given up his seat yet, Walter reveals that he brought his daughter Felicia Hardy to act in his place.
+After Mysterio is told by Walter Hardy that he has not given up his seat yet, Walter reveals that he brought his daughter Felicia Hardy to act in his place.
 While visiting Memorial Park, Peter learns that Uncle Ben knows about his Spider-Man activity when Harry Osborn visited "The Paper".
 He allows Peter to continue his and Harry's fight against Fisk.
-On December, Uncle Ben and J. Jonah Jameson attend the Parker family's Christmas party with Madeline Watson, Anna Watson, and Gayle Watson present.
+In December, Uncle Ben and J. Jonah Jameson attend the Parker family's Christmas party with Madeline Watson, Anna Watson, and Gayle Watson present.
 MJ keeps avoiding calls from Gwen Stacy while dealing with Gayle being bitter that she and Parker is still married while Gayle is going through a divorce.
-When MJ starts answering the phone, Gwen tells her that she hasn't heard from Harry lately.
-When MJ taps Peter, she finds that Peter is actually his sentient picotech suit who then quotes "Merry Christmas".
-It is then shown that Peter and Harry are captives of Kraven the Hunter.
+When MJ starts answering the phone, Gwen tells her that she has not heard from Harry lately.
+When MJ taps Peter, she finds that Peter is actually his sentient picotech suit.
+It is then shown that Peter and Harry are captives of Kraven.